esr360/One-Nexus/assets/modules/elements/accordions/README.md

     </tbody>
 </table>

-The above options can be passed to the mixin like so:
+The above options can be passed to the function like so:

 ```js
 $(_accordion).accordion({